Europe for Visitors logo

 Södermalm

-This large island just to the south of Gamla Stan is reasonably convenient if you're staying at a place like the Hilton Stockholm Slussen, the Clarion, or one of the floating youth hostels near the Slussen Tunnelbana station.
+This large island just to the south of Gamla Stan is reasonably convenient if you're staying at a place like the Hilton Stockholm Slussen, or the Clarion.
 You'll probably end up taking public transportation to many of the sights.
 But in the evening, you'll find an endless choice of bars and restaurants in Stockholm's trendiest neighborhoods (including "SoFo," which is south of Folkungagatan and east of Götgatan).

 Other islands in Stockholm